Roquefort Hazelnut Scones Recipe

 Posted on 13th of January, 2014 by Lévana

-These fabulous scones are the classical Brunch favorite taken to a new level.
-The pairing of roquefort and hazelnuts is a real knockout.
+These fabulous savory scones are the classical Brunch favorite taken to a new level.
+The pairing of roquefort and hazelnuts in these scones is a real knockout.
 A luxurious treat whipped up at the drop of a hat, like all scones.
 I am mighty proud of my latest creation!

-I love to use very strong cheeses (roquefort/blue cheese, kashkeval, manchego etc) in a larger recipe, as you get all the flavor and intensity, only distributed better and further; a little goes a long way.
+I love to use very strong cheeses (roquefort/blue cheese, kashkeval, manchego etc) in all recipes calling for cheese, like these scones, as you get all the flavor and intensity of the cheese, only distributed better and further; in other words, a little goes a long way.

-The sugar plays a very small role here, it is here only to offset the cheese.
+The sugar plays a very small role in the making of these scones, it is here only to offset the cheese.
 No problem substituting 1 tablespoon stevia or two for the sugar, which is great news for those of us that are totally sugar-restricted.

 31/2 cups flour (all purpose, whole wheat pastry or whole grain spelt; I use the latter across the board)